 No unexpected ingredients here; you will mainly need Eggs, Cream, Spinach and Feta!
 I also used some Spring Onion (Scallion) that works perfectly with the spinach, but you could also use Onion instead.

-To make this quiche, you will need (see quantities below):
+To make this quiche, you will need (scroll down to recipe card for all quantities):

-To make the filling, you will need to prepare the custard/flan batter first then prep the rest of the ingredients.
+To make the Spinach Quiche filling with Feta, you will need to prepare the custard/flan batter first then prep the rest of the ingredients.

 - Whisk the Eggs and Cream together, along with the Salt, Pepper and Garlic Powder.